transdigiware/blockchain/enterprise_app_upgrade.md

 To learn more about the new programming model, see the [Creating applications](/docs/services/blockchain/reference?topic=blockchain-ibp-console-app#ibp-console-app) tutorial or the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
 You can get additional help to update your applications to the new programming model by engaging [{{site.data.keyword.blockchainfull_notm}} services](https://www.ibm.com/blockchain/services){: external}.
 {: javascript}

-To learn more about the new programming model, see the [Creating applications](/docs/services/blockchain/reference?topic=blockchain-ibp-console-app#ibp-console-app) tutorial or the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
+To learn more about the new programming model, see the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
 For documentation on the new APIs, see the [Hyperledger Fabric Gateway SDK for Java](https://fabric-gateway-java.github.io/).
 You can get additional help to update your applications to the new programming model by engaging [{{site.data.keyword.blockchainfull_notm}} services](https://www.ibm.com/blockchain/services){: external}.
 {: java}

 ### Option two: Patch your applications to use service discovery with the low-level APIs